leetommy3393/discordapp/README.md

 # Functionality
 This app has a controller class that is an endpoint that you hit by passing in a string.
 The controller class talks to a service class that executes and sends a discord message through the webhook.

-This app uses the Springboot REST library.
+This app uses Gradle and the Springboot REST library.